TiberiumFusion/picom/README.md

   * When not specified, filtering choice defaults to `nearest`
   * When not specified, wrapping choice defaults to `clamp`

-### Builds
+### Releases
-Releases are not currently provided.
-Build branch `develop-v7` instead.
-Refer to build instructions from the original picom readme.
+Release tags are not currently used.
+Build branch `develop-v7` or `develop-v5` at a desired commit instead.

 -----
 > ↓ Original **picom** readme preserved below ↓